-By default, ShipStation imports Shopify's fraud risk assessment into an order's Custom Field 1.
-This value can then be used to trigger an automation rule to perform actions like tagging the order, or moving the order to the On Hold status.
+To enable ShipStation to import Shopify's fraud assessment, contact ShipStation Support.
+ShipStation can then map the Shopify assessment value into a Custom Fields for each order.
+This value can then be used to trigger an automation rule to perform actions like tagging the order or moving the order to the On Hold status.

 This article provides an example for using automation rules to tag orders, but you can set your rule to perform any action you prefer (or multiple actions, if you like).

 NOTE: You must enable this ability within Shopify in order for Shopify to include the fraud alert information when they send the orders to ShipStation.
 Check out the Shopify Fraud Analysis page for more information on how this works on the Shopify side.

 Create a Fraud Alert tag

 In order to use automation to add a tag to an order, you must first create the tag.
 This article provides instructions on creating tags if you are not already familiar with the process.

 - High risk = Cancel

 This image shows the Medium risk as it would look when imported into Custom Field 1:

 Your tag strategy may differ, but in this example, we'll create a tag for each level.

 Once your tags are created, they'll be available when you create your automation rules!